Let's Encrypt provide free SSL certificates for HTTPS. It's possible to get a Let's Encrypt certificate working on PythonAnywhere. Here's how:

 directories, you

-just need to re-run:
+just need to re-run the dehydrated command:

 cd ~/letsencrypt